BinaryCloudDev/Virtual-Dev-Environments/README.md

 # Virtual-Dev-Environments
-scripts &amp; configs for starting up VirtualBox environments with packer &amp; vagrant
+scripts &amp; configs for starting up Windows VirtualBox environments with packer &amp; vagrant

 # Introduction
 I created this project because i wanted to try some Windows 10 / Visual Studio 2015 features on my Windows 7 Machine.
 Also has an exercise to learn functionality of packer and vagrant.
 This will build a personal development environment tailored to me, but it can be customized for your needs.
 The source of most of this info is the [packer-windows](http://github.com/joefitzgerald/packer-windows) repo.
 I have just stripped down most of it to pertain to Windows 10 and Virtual Box